aws/karpenter-provider-aws/website/content/en/preview/upgrade/compatibility.md

 {{% /alert %}}

 ## Compatibility issues

-To make upgrading easier, we aim to minimize the introduction of breaking changes with the followings components:

-* Provisioner API
-* Helm Chart

-We try to maintain compatibility with:

-* The application itself
-* The documentation of the application

 When we introduce a breaking change, we do so only as described in this document.